seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 ### 1. Stop all containers

-Stop all containers (not only SeaTable) but also Python Runner, Faas-Scheduler and OnlyOffice.
+Stop all containers (not only SeaTable) but also Python Runner, FAAS Scheduler and OnlyOffice.

 ```bash
 cd /opt/seatable